MLP-VectorClub/Winterchilla/README.md

 ## Contributing

 This project is maintained by me, and me alone, and as such, I do not expect code contributions.
 If you have an idea that you'd like to share, [open an issue](https://github.com/ponydevs/MLPVC-RR/issues/new) instead.

+###To ponydevs organization members

+While you may be able to commit directly into the repository I'd like to ask that you do not.
+If you want to make a contribution make sure to discuss it in an issue before committing anything here.